1908 Manchester North West by-election: Result

-The following day, the Daily Telegraph ran a front page headline "Winston Churchill is OUT!
+The following day, the Daily Telegraph ran a front page headline reading "Winston Churchill is OUT!
 OUT!
 OUT!"

 The Lancashire and Cheshire Women's Suffrage Society, who had supported Churchill during the by-election, were angered by the actions of the WSPU, stating that they were "actively assisting to return men to the House of Commons who are the sworn enemies of the people." and saying that the WSPU members were "Tories of the most pronounced type".

+Previous result

+Prior to Churchill winning the seat in the 1906 General election, Manchester North West had been Conservative since its creation in 1885.

 Aftermath

 Although Churchill lost his seat he was soon back, on 9 May 1908, after winning the 1908 Dundee by-election.

 Joynson-Hicks gained personal notoriety in the immediate aftermath of this election for an address to his Jewish hosts at a dinner given by the Maccabean Society, during which he said "he had beaten them all thoroughly and soundly and was no longer their servant."
 This act may have contributed to him losing his seat back to the Liberals at the next election.

 At the January 1910 general election, Irving stood for the SDF at Rochdale, coming third.

+Churchill (Chancellor of the Exchequer) and Joynson-Hicks (Home Secretary) would later be senior Cabinet colleagues in Stanley Baldwin's Second Government (1924-29) after Churchill had rejoined the Conservative Party.